biagzi/locomotion_principles/README.md

 This work was forked from skriegman/reconfigurable_organisms.

-Original content (voxelyze engine and evolutionary algorithm implementation) was modified and new content was added (all files in exp and data_analyzis directory is new).
+Original content (voxelyze engine and evolutionary algorithm implementation) was modified and new content was added (all files in exp and data_analyzis directory are new).
 The "reconfigurable_organisms" original content not used in this work was all deleted.

 Here is present the code necessary for replicating simulation, data analysis and plot the figures of the article: BLABLA.